bertonha/pipenv/README.md

 Installation
 ------------
+If you\'re on Windows:

+    $ pip install --user pipenv

-If you\'re on MacOS, you can install Pipenv easily with Homebrew:
+Or, if you\'re on MacOS, you can install Pipenv easily with Homebrew:

     $ brew install pipenv